gjbogaerts/roylen-react-server/README.md

 # deployment

-- create an uploads/pics folder in root, make it writeable
+- create an uploads/pics folder in src, make it writeable
 - create an env/keys.js file in root, with your auth keys etc.